freeCodeCamp/freeCodeCamp/guide/english/terminal-commandline/macos-terminal/index.md

 #### Deleting a File

-Use the following syntax to delete a file
+Use the following syntax to delete a file.

 **rm _#PATH_TO_FILE_**